Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 SEO, search engine optimisation, is about getting your pages to rank in a list of links.
 AEO, answer engine optimisation, is about being the source a search engine quotes when it answers a question directly.
 GEO, generative engine optimisation, is about being mentioned and recommended inside the answer an AI assistant writes from scratch.

-They overlap, and good SEO still helps all three, because the AI usually starts by searching.
+They overlap, and admittedly, good SEO still helps all three because the AI usually starts by searching.
 But the further you move from links towards generated answers, the more the deciding factor becomes reputation rather than markup.
-That is the shift most agencies have not caught up with.
+That is the shift most agencies have not yet caught up with.

 The technical half, done properly

-We have been rude about schema on this page, so let us be fair.
+We have been rude about schema on this page, so let’s be fair.
 The technical work matters and we do it.
 We just want you to know what good looks like, because a lot of it is sold badly.

 Good technical GEO means your brand is described the same way everywhere it appears, on your site, your LinkedIn, your Google Business Profile and the directories, so an AI is never confused about who you are.
 It means your key pages open with a clear, self-contained answer a model can lift cleanly.
 It means the right structured data so machines understand your organisation and your services, not so you chase a snippet.